Behavior Assessment Team UPPS No. 07.10.05

 04. OPERATIONS AND PROCEDURE GUIDELINES FOR CASE MANAGEMENT

-04.01 Each year, at the beginning of the fall semester, the dean of Students will send a notice to faculty and staff, through appropriate communication channels to notify them that the Team is available to them for consultation when they are concerned about potentially harmful, threatening, or disruptive behavior of a student or students.
-The notice will be presented as a “proactive measure” and will include the procedure for requesting a Team consultation.
+04.01 Each year, at the beginning of the fall and spring semesters, the dean of Students will send a notice to faculty and staff, through appropriate communication channels to notify them that BAT is available to them for consultation when they are concerned about potentially harmful, threatening, or disruptive behavior of a student or students.
+The notice will be presented as a “proactive measure” and will include the procedure for requesting a BAT consultation.

-04.02 Issues or concerns may be referred to any Team member by any member of the campus community.
-The preferred method of referral is to the dean of Students.
-If a criminal act has occurred or has been discovered during the course of the team’s inquiry, the University Police shall be notified immediately and advised of the incident.
+04.02 The preferred method of referral is to the Office of the Dean of Students at (512) 245-2124.
+Issues or concerns may be referred to the dean of Students or to any BAT member by any member of the university community.
+Anyone with concerns of imminent and immediate danger must contact UPD or call 911.
+If a criminal act has occurred or has been discovered during the course of the BAT’s inquiry, UPD shall be notified immediately and advised of the incident.

-04.03 In time-sensitive high-risk situations, a special Team meeting may be called by any member.
+04.03 In time-sensitive, high-risk situations, a special BAT meeting may be called by any member.

-04.04 The Team will meet with affected members of the campus community who desire to discuss the situation with the Team.
+04.04 BAT will meet with affected members of the university community who desire to discuss the situation with BAT.

-04.05 The desired outcome of a consultation meeting is a recommended course of action based upon the Code of Student Conduct and appropriate UPPS documents to the affected members of the campus community and to the university administration.
+04.05 The desired outcome of a consultation meeting is a recommended course of action based upon the Code of Student Conduct and appropriate University Policies and Procedures Statement (UPPS) documents to the affected members of the university community and to the university administration.
 Specific issues for consideration include:

 a. assessment of potential violence;

-b. mental illness as the possible cause of the behavior;
+b. consideration of possible causes of the behavior;

 c. containment of disruption;